metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Chargers offensive line starting to show itself as a liability.
 Senio Kelemete in particular set this offense back twice on the same drive.
 The tight ends aren't much for run-blocking too, although I need to see them some more.

 Chargers kickers are still missing field goals.
 As is tradition.

+This Chargers offensive line is getting massacred, especially by blitzes.